Testernode/testingpoolada/README.md

-## Welcome to my shelley mainnet
+## Welcome to my mainnet pool

 ### Best Slovenian Stakepool

 Dear delegators.
-Welcome to GOSLO pool 😊 Our pool mission 👉 Cardano network's decentralization 👍💪 If you have any question you can contact us:
+Welcome to LAKE pool 😊 Our pool mission 👉 Cardano network's decentralization 👍💪 If you have any question you can contact us:

 -Twitter <a href="https://twitter.com/GosloPool" title="About Me">https://twitter.com/GosloPool</a>